 Children with arthritis, caregivers, doctors and researchers from across the nation will convene in Keystone, Colo., for the Arthritis Foundation National Juvenile Arthritis Conference, held July 3 - 6 in conjunction with Juvenile Arthritis Awareness Month.

 Approximately 1,000 attendees will have the opportunity to network with those who share similar challenges and learn of the latest in juvenile research and care.
 Conference participants also will celebrate the significant advances in juvenile arthritis medication, awareness and treatments since the conference’s founding in Keystone in 1984.
-View a schedule of events.
+View memories of this event.

 “The National Juvenile Arthritis Conference is a hallmark event of the Arthritis Foundation and a source of hope for caretakers and families coping with juvenile arthritis,” says Arthritis Foundation President and CEO, Ann M. Palmer.
 “While great strides in the diagnosis and treatment of juvenile arthritis have been made over the last 30 years, the need to exchange ideas, network and learn about the latest treatments remain paramount.
 As the Arthritis Foundation marks the 30th anniversary of the National Juvenile Arthritis Conference, we reaffirm our commitment to meeting the evolving needs of families with juvenile arthritis and our commitment to fighting relentlessly for a cure.”